jxh01753/nc-news-be/README.md

 # Northcoders News

 This is the back-end API endpoints for Northcoders News.
 A reddit-like app for articles and discussions.
+A link to the front-end can be found [here](https://github.com/jxh01753/nc-news).

 ## Getting Started